kircherlab/CADD-SV/README.md

 ## Runtime Notes

-- First runs are slower because Snakemake creates or pulls software environments.
+- First runs are slower because Snakemake creates or pulls software environments;
+  use `caddsv get envs` before parallel containerized runs.
-- In containerized runs, use `--no-use-conda` for a prebuilt parent environment or `--use-singularity` for per-rule images.
+- In containerized runs, use `--no-use-conda` for a prebuilt parent environment or `--use-apptainer` for per-rule images.
 - Use the same `--output-dir` to resume or reuse work from an interrupted run.
 - Use a new `--output-dir` when comparing inputs with the same filename stem.
 - `--threads` controls Snakemake cores, but some steps are I/O-bound.